 Members are hereby informed that the Notice of AGM is available on Company’s website www.shrirampistons.com and on www.evotingindia.com.
 The Annual Report can be downloaded from www.shrirampistons.com/

-Notice is also hereby given that The Register of Members and the Share Transfer Books of the Company will remain closed from 04th July, 2018 to 10th July, 2018 (both days inclusive) for the purpose of determining entitlement of dividend, if any, declared by the Company to those members whose names stand on the Register of Members as on 10th July, 2018.
-The dividend in respect of shares held in electronic form will be payable to the beneficial owners as at the end of business hours on 03rd July, 2018, as per the details furnished by the RTA of the Company.
+Notice is also hereby given that the Register of Members and the Share Transfer Books of the Company will remain closed from 03.07.2019 to 09.07.2019 (both days inclusive) for the purpose of determining entitlement of dividend, if any, declared by the Company to those members whose name stand on the Register of Members as on 09.07.2019.
+The dividend in respect of shares held in electronic form will be payable to the beneficial owners as at the end of business hours on 02.07.2019, as per the details furnished by the Registrar and Transfer Agent of the Company.

 A member may participate in the general meeting even after exercising his/ her right to vote through remote e-voting but shall not be allowed to vote again in the meeting.